jordipons/sklearn-audio-transfer-learning/README.md

 When running previous scripts, the following folders will be created:
 - `./data/audio_representation/`: where the training Audioset features are stored.
 - `./data/experiments/`: where the results of the experiments are stored.

-## TODO:
-- Store the results.
-- License.